 Course organisers are allowed to invite up to five observers.
-These observers will not be invited to social events, but EASL will cover their catering during the conference.
+These observers will not be invited to social events, but EASL will cover their catering during the conference (no financial support for travel expenses and accommodation).
 Observers should be announced before student selection in order to involve them in the programme.